canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects **(Digital Services Playbook (US))**

 - [Consider open source software solutions](https://www.obamawhitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack **(Digital Services Playbook (US))**

-- Related to Information technology and information management including websites and online Government of Canada services: **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Policy on Information Management](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12742): Aims to achieve efficient and effective information management to support program and service delivery; foster informed decision making, facilitate accountability transparency and collaboration; and preserve and ensure access to information and records for the benefit of present and future generations.
-  - [Standard on Web Accessibility](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601): Ensures the uniform application of a high level of web accessibility across Government of Canada websites and web applications.
-  - [Standard on Web Interoperability](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=25875): Improves Canadians’ web experience by using technologies that support mobile devices and by making information technology easier to use in order to find government information.
-  - [Standard on Web Usability](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=24227): Describes the usability requirements for Government of Canada websites, including requirements for domain names, terms, conditions and archiving online web content, as well as common page layouts and visual design elements.
-  - [Standard on Privacy and Web Analytics](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26761): Aims to facilitate the use of web analytics in accordance with sound privacy practices that safeguard the privacy of visitors to Government of Canada websites.
-  - [Standard on Optimizing Websites and Applications for Mobile Devices](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27088): Sets out requirements for ensuring the optimization of Government of Canada websites and applications with respect to mobile devices, and permits only the justifiable use of device-based mobile applications.
-  - [Canada.ca Content Style Guide](https://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/csc-grc-eng.asp): establishes the rules you must use to develop and edit web content published on the Canada.ca website.
-It sets out writing rules that are different from practices adapted to print in order to support the writing principles for Canada.ca.
-  - [Canada.ca Content and Information Architecture Specification](https://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/communications/cia-sca-eng.asp): contains templates and rules that show how content on Canada.ca needs to look and be organized.
-It ensures that we publish web content consistently.
-It’s a requirement under the Directive on the Management of Communications.

-- Government Communications and Official Languages **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Directive on the Implementation of the Official Languages (Communications with and Services to the Public) Regulations](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26163): Enables the Government of Canada to minimize the risks of applications for remedy before the courts because of an institutions’ violation of the public’s rights to communicate with that institutions and receive services from it in the official language of their choice.
-  - [Directive on the Management of Communications](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30682): Provides rules for managing and coordinating communications, including procedures for advertising, public opinion research, social media and web communications.
-  - [Directive on Official Languages for Communications and Services](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26164): Gives sound and consistent practices and procedures for deputy heads (or their delegates) in the area of communications with the public and employees, as well as the services provided to them.
-  - [Policy on Communications and Federal Identity](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=30683): Gives context and rules for how the Government of Canada (GC) enables communication with the public about policies, programs, services and initiatives, including the administration of the GC official symbols.
-  - [Policy on Official Languages](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160): Facilitates institutions’ compliance with and ensures effective implementation of the Official Languages Act and its regulations.

-- Service Delivery **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Policy on Service](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27916): Establishes a strategic and coherent approach to the design and delivery of Government of Canada external and internal enterprise services.
-  - [Guideline on Service Management (October 2016 - Draft)](http://www.gcpedia.gc.ca/gcwiki/images/f/f9/Guideline_on_Service_Management-Final.pdf): Provides guidance to departments on managing their services and implementing the Treasury Board Policy

-- Privacy **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/): the federal privacy law for private-sector organizations.
-It sets out the ground rules for how businesses must handle personal information in the course of commercial activity.
-  - [Privacy Act](http://laws-lois.justice.gc.ca/eng/acts/P-21/index.html): to extend the present laws of Canada that protect the privacy of individuals with respect to personal information about themselves held by a government institution and that provide individuals with a right of access to that information.

-- Open Government **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Directive on Open Government](http://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108): Promotes information management practices that enable the proactive and ongoing release of government information.

-- Other **(1.
-Comply with Government of Canada acts, policies, standards and directives (Plan - Digital Design Playbook (ISED)))**
-  - [Introduction to Gender-Based Analysis Plus (GBA+)](http://swc-cfc.gc.ca/gba-acs/course-cours/eng/mod00/mod00_01_01.html): Provides essential information on GBA+ and its related concepts, the knowledge and tools to use GBA+ to enhance your work.

 - Use departmental/GC standards. **(2.
 Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
   - Adopt the business number as the client identifier - do not create other unique identifiers.
 This enables data sharing across service lines, departments and jurisdictions.